open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started.md

 - Install the mutable OS via ISO image that includes only essential pre-installed packages, providing a ready-to-use base environment.
 - Install additional RPM packages, using DNF to tailor the OS to your specific needs.
-- Update installed RPMs regularly to stay up-to-date in the OS, for package updates, kernel updates, security vulnerability fixes and bug fixes
+- Update installed RPMs regularly to stay up-to-date in the OS, for package updates, kernel updates, security vulnerability fixes and bug fixes.
 - Build a custom OS image, using the OS toolkit and available packages, which enables you to:
   - Configure the system for specialized workloads or environments.
   - Experiment with simplified or enhanced configurations tailored for your specific workloads.